So here it is, our air ride suspension guide. Learn everything you need to know about changing your car’s ride height with air bags.

 There’s two common types of bag design – double convoluted bags and sleeves.
 The former, also known as bellows bags and donuts, are the most common these days and nearly always found used on the front suspension.
 These have a shorter stroke than sleeves but a superior load capacity and a more progressive spring rate.
 Tapered or rolling sleeve designs may turn up on the rear where clearance is an issue or if a higher lift is required.
 These are smaller in diameter than bellows bags and generally have a smaller load capacity.

-The air tank is the business end of the operation – it’s the air supply to the bag on each corner.
+The air tank is the business end of the operation.
+It’s the air supply to the bag on each corner.
 It’ll be no more complicated than the air tank on your average workshop compressor, though, albeit with a few more fittings.
 All you really need to know is which one to choose for your particular application.

 In the old days, tanks were mostly made from steel and hidden away from view but now we tend to regard them as more of a showpiece.
 For this reason there’s also plenty of alloy items available in a number of bare, polished and painted finishes.
-Some are even skinned in carbon fibre or have all their welding polished out for a seamless look.
+Some are skinned in carbon fiber or have all their welding polished out for a seamless look.
 Of course, it doesn’t hurt performance when all these are relatively lightweight too.

 Generally speaking, air tanks are universal items and available in a range of sizes; this offers a trade-off between boot space and a system suited to repeated use.
 The more air in the tank, the more you can mess about with that ride height without waiting for a top-up.
 Some companies also offer tanks that are specifically designed to save space by fitting in a spare wheel well.